Registrations Closed

 Gautam Bhan

 At IIHS, Gautam teaches, researches and writes on the politics of urban poverty and inequality, urban and planning theory, housing, and identity and social practice.
 He anchors IIHS’ work as a Centre for Excellence with the Ministry of Housing and Urban Affairs; as well as a knowledge partner to urban movements for housing rights.
-As Associate Dean of the School of Human Development at IIHS, he also leads work on urban welfare regimes, social protection and informal work.
-New projects include work on child health outcomes for the children of informal workers in domestic work and construction, as well as advocacy work on urban social protection regimes.
+As Associate Dean of the IIHS School of Human Development, he leads work on urban welfare regimes, social protection and informal work, work on child health outcomes for the children of informal workers in domestic work and construction, and advocacy on urban social protection regimes.
 He holds a PhD in City and Regional Planning from University of California, Berkeley and is widely published.
 He is the author of In the Public’s Interest: Evictions, Citizenship and Inequality in Contemporary Delhi (University of Georgia Press 2017; Orient Blackswan 2017) and co-editor (with Smita Srinivasan and Vanessa Watson) of the Routledge Companion to Planning in the Global South (Routledge 2018).

 Pooja Sagar